holochain/docs-pages/src/pages/get-started/install-advanced.md

 experimental-features = nix-command flakes
 ```

+### Installing on NixOS

+To use Holonix on your NixOS system, you'll need to:

+1. Enable the `nix-command` and `flakes` experimental features.
+2. (Optional but strongly recommended) Add our Cachix server:
+    1. Add `https://holochain-ci.cachix.org` to `nix.settings.substituters`.
+    2. Add `holochain-ci.cachix.org-1:5IUSkZc0aoRS53rfkvH9Kid40NpyjwCMCzwRTXy+QN8=` to `nix.settings.trusted-public-keys`.

+If you came here from the Quick Start Guide, you can continue on to the [Verify installation](/get-started/#2-4-verify-installation) step now.

 ## More info on Nix

 The main Nix tool used in Holochain development workflows is `nix develop`, a program that overlays a new Bash environment and set of tools on top of your existing shell environment.